alemariusnexus/electronicsdb/README.md

 The easiest way to get started is by downloading the binaries for your operating system on the GitHub releases page.
 Just run and/or install them and start ElectronicsDB.

 When you first run ElectronicsDB, you will be greeted with a screen that tells you to create a new database connection.
 The easiest way to start is to define an SQLite database connection, and let ElectronicDB create the database file for you (just provide a path to a non-existent file).
 In the GitHub releases, you can also find a **skeleton SQLite database** that already has some part categories defined, so you can download and use that to get some parts in right away.
+There's also an **example database** that also has a bunch of parts and containers in it, if you want to play around with ElectronicsDB first before adding your own parts.

 ## Building from Source